nextcloud/documentation/user_manual/files/gallery_app.rst

 app.
 It supports more image formats, sorting, zoom, and scrolling.
 It also supports advanced customizations via a simple text file.

-On your mail ownCloud Files page, click the little icon at the top right, underneath your username, to open your Gallery.
+On your main ownCloud Files page, click the little icon at the top right, underneath your username, to open your Gallery.
 The Gallery app automatically finds all images in your ownCloud folders, and overlays the thumbnails with the folder names.
 Click on the folder thumbnails to open the folders.
 At the top